o360/o360.github.io/README.md

 Currently, the feedback results are exported either in JSON format or in the form of spreadsheets on Google Drive.
 So for the system to work you need a Google account with the correct permissions.
 Currently, the system does not allow exporting feedback results in any other way.

-## Technological stack & Requirements
+## Technological Stack & Requirements

 The backend of the system is developed in Scala and the Play framework.
 At the time of publication, we migrated the backend code for the latest Scala release in branch 2 - 2.13.
 The system uses PostgreSQL as a DBMS; migrations are done using Flyway.
 The system API is designed in Swagger.